Multilevel neural simulation-based inference: Proof of theoretical results

 The proof will be structured as follows.
 We will express the variance of each term using the variance of individual samples.
 We will then use a Poincar\'e-type inequality to bound the variance of the objective in terms of the expected squared norm of its gradient, then we will upper bound the norm using only terms which depend on constants and terms expressing how well $G^{l-1}$ approximates $G^{l}$.
-Note that we will first prove the result for NLE, and will comment on the NPE case at the bottom of the proof.

-Since each term in the MLMC expansion are MC estimators (and therefore based on independent samples), we can express the variances of each term as follows:
+Since each term in the MLMC expansion is an MC estimator (and therefore based on independent samples), we can express the variances of each term as follows:

 where we use the fact that the variance of a sum of independent random variables is the sum of variances.
 Similarly for the other levels,

 For the first step, we use a version of a Poincar\'e-type inequality for log-concave measures due to \citep{Bobkov1999} (note that a simpler statement and additional discussion is provided in Proposition 10.1 (b) of \citet{Saumard2014} for the case of strongly log-concave measures).
 This result shows that for any log-concave measure $\mu$, there exists $K_\text{Poin}>0$ such that for any sufficiently regular integrand $f:\mathcal{Z} \rightarrow \mathbb{R}$ where $\mathcal{Z} \subseteq \mathbb{R}^{d_\mathcal{Z}}$, $\text{Var}[f(z)] \leq K_\text{Poin} \mathbb{E}_{z \sim \mu}\left[\|\nabla f(z) \|_2^2 \right]$.
 Applying this Poincar\'e inequality to each term of the learning objective (i.e. to the terms in \Cref{eq:Var_MCterms1} and \Cref{eq:Var_MCterms2}), we get